jjnether/obsidian_backup/jnetherton/DA/Meta/TTX.md

 - edit text as needed
 - for which loop column you need, reference ComPort to FieldDevice excel sheet in the TTX folder

-- 2EY1.MVS.H01 - potentially do L2 as it was RMA'd and will be set in place maybe 8/13

 Secondary Injection
 - Voltage 3.38V -
 - Current .03A -